chihsingwu/Cellula-Bulk-RNA-seq-Clustering-Clinical-Prediction-Engine/README.md

 - PCA dimensionality reduction for high-dimensional gene expression
 - K-means clustering to identify patient subgroups
-- Integrated statistical validation (log-rank test, ROC-AUC, stability)
+- Integrated statistical validation (log-rank test, ROC-AUC, stability) -This project provides an advanced, modular engine for RNA-seq analysis.
+Version 0.3 introduces a dual-analysis framework that combines:High-Performance Non-linear
+High-Performance Non-linear Clustering (UMAP + K-Means): For discovering the most statistically robust patient subtypes.
+Interpretable Mechanistic Analysis (NMF): For uncovering the deep biological pathways that drive subtype differences.
+By combining UMAP's "What" (What are the patient groups?) with NMF's "Why" (Why are they different?), this engine empowers researchers to achieve both high statistical power and deep mechanistic insight from a single, unified platform.

 ### **ClinicalEngine** - Survival Analysis
 - Cox proportional hazards modeling